devBoi76/MarkAI/README.md

 He learns from messages written on the server that are not sent by a bot and don't have "markai" in them

-The .jar is in `target/markov-1.0-SNAPSHOT-jar-with-dependencies.jar`
+The .jar is in `target/markov-VERSION-jar-with-dependencies.jar`

-run with `java -jar markov-1.0-SNAPSHOT-jar-with-dependencies.jar BOT TOKEN`
+run with `java -jar markov-VERSION-jar-with-dependencies.jar BOT TOKEN`

 To change the bot's status message, change `JDABuilder.createLight(args[0], GatewayIntent.GUILD_MESSAGES, GatewayIntent.DIRECT_MESSAGES)
                 .addEventListeners(new Bot())